Zinc Alloy and the Hidden Riders of Tomorrow: Music

+Title and album cover

+The original title of the album was A Creamed Cage in August with the artist name to be Zinc Alloy and the Hidden Riders of Tomorrow, which at the time he insisted was a send-up of the two Stardusts, Ziggy and Alvin.
+The record company balked, however, largely because the photo of Bolan to be used on the cover featured him with a dramatically short haircut and nearly unrecognizable.
+To ensure that record buyers knew who it was, the label insisted that a red banner strip stating "Marc Bolan & T. Rex" appeared on the top left corner with the title Zinc Alloy and the Hidden Riders of Tomorrow at the bottom, now relegating A Creamed Cage in August to a secondary title on the back side.

+Marc had wanted the album package to be an extravagant multi-layered triple gatefold sleeve designed by John Kosh consisting of a latticework image on the front featuring Bolan's face in a pale gold surround with cage bars revealing another facial shot underneath, meant to fold-out into the 'Creamed Cage' of the subtitle.
+The 1973 oil crisis ended up limiting the design to an initial 1500 pressings, individually numbered like The Beatles' White Album and now very collectible, with the normal edition being a standard gatefold.
+Kosh's original package design won at the London Art Director's Association awards and was exhibited at the Design Centre.

 Release

-The sleeve only had to show the subtitle A Creamed Cage in August but EMI decided to add a banner with the name of the band before printing.
-The album was released five weeks after the end of the UK Tour.
-The band had asked that the initial pressings were a multi-layered triple gatefold sleeve, a latticework image of the current cover featuring singer Marc Bolan's face in a pale gold surround, meant to fold-out into the 'Creamed Cage' of the subtitle.
-It peaked at number twelve in the UK Albums chart and the lead single, "Teenage Dream", reached No. 13 in the singles chart.
+The album was released on 1 March 1974, five weeks after the end of the group's first major UK tour in over a year.
+Despite arriving in shops directly after the tour, it did nothing to revive Bolan's sagging fortunes, spending just three weeks on the UK Albums chart where it peaked at number 12, while the lead single, "Teenage Dream", reached number 13 in the singles chart.

-At the time of the UK release, Bolan's U.S. label Reprise had dropped him and he was struggling to find another U.S. label to sign him.
-When he finally got a deal with Casablanca Records he had recorded much new material, which the new record company decided to release along with a couple of tracks from Zinc Alloy as the Light of Love album in September 1974; thus, neither Zinc Alloy nor Bolan's Zip Gun were issued in the U.S. in the 1970s.
+At the time of the UK release, Bolan's U.S. label Reprise had dropped Bolan and he was struggling to find another U.S. label to sign with.
+By the time he got a deal with Casablanca Records, he had recorded much new material, which the new record company decided to release along with a couple of tracks from Zinc Alloy as the Light of Love album in September 1974; thus, neither Zinc Alloy nor Bolan's Zip Gun were issued in the U.S. in the 1970s.

 A companion release to the later Demon Records reissue, entitled Change (The Alternate Zinc Alloy), was released in 1995 and contained alternative versions, studio rough mixes, and demos of the main album and bonus tracks.
 The two were combined for a 2CD edition, which was released by Edsel and Rhino Records in 2002.
 Another reissue with rarities was issued in 2014.